Malaysia’s Biodiversity Crisis: Expert Insights from Justin Juhun

 To address this, Juhun has attended numerous conferences advocating for wildlife corridors — connective pathways linking forest fragments to safer, larger habitats.
 Places like Tabin Wildlife Reserve in Sabah are stepping up, fulfilling their conservation duties by supporting such initiatives.

-“Sabah understands the importance,” he notes.
+“Sabah understands the importance,” he states.
 Tourism ranks as the state’s second-highest revenue generator, tying its long-term stability directly to environmental stewardship.
 Yet many local communities still lack adequate conservation education — a gap Juhun and his team are actively working to close.
 Projects like the Pulau Pangkor turtle watch, for example, have shown how community-driven involvement can deliver real results.

 “Malaysia is headed in the right direction,” he affirms.
 “And Sabah has the potential to set the national benchmark.
 At the state level, they recognise the value — we’re even involved in policy-making for species protection.”